anuda/END2/Session3/README.md

 - 2 Convolution layers
 - 4 Linear layers
 - Model to have 2 inputs and 2 Outputs
+- The 2 inputs are concatenated at the latter layers.
+Once we get the image into an 1D tensor, the number tensor is concatenated

 ```Python
 class Network(nn.Module):